 You can set the level of transparency for the satellite photo on the water.
 Open the [Chart-General] menu.
 Use the RotoKey to select [Photo Transparency on Water] then push the RotoKey.
 Rotate the RotoKey to set the transparency level with the slider bar then push the key to validate the setting.
-You can see the results of the setting on the screen.
+You can see the results of the setting on the right half of the screen.